machine-data-hub/app/README.md

 # Recent Updates
 ### April 27, 2021
 1. Suggesting data sets writes to team discussion.
-Speficically, it writes to the 'UW capstone team' discussion here. https://github.com/orgs/PHM-Data-Hub/teams
+Speficically, it writes to the 'UW capstone team' discussion.
+Can easily switch to any discussion.
+Just needs the GitHub authentication token. https://github.com/orgs/PHM-Data-Hub/teams